 Prior to his call to the Bar in 1996, Toby Vanhegan read Law at Oxford University, and did an LLM at King’s College London.
 He was an Astbury Scholar of the Middle Temple.

-Toby practises in the area of public law specialising in housing and homelessness, human rights and EU law, community care, discrimination, immigration and asylum, and in particular the rights of free movement of persons within the EU.
+Toby practises in the area of public law specialising in housing and homelessness, discrimination, human rights, EU law, community care, immigration and asylum.
 His knowledge of immigration and asylum law has meant that he has developed an expertise in cases that involve the eligibility of immigrants and asylum seekers for housing and other forms of social assistance.

 Toby has experience of all kinds of possession claims, in particular those brought on the grounds of nuisance, anti-social behaviour, succession, and arrears of rent.
 He also deals with disrepair, injunctions, committal applications, and housing benefit matters.
 Much of his work concerns Equality Act and human rights issues, and using the European Convention on Human Rights to challenge the lawfulness of excluding certain types of occupiers from security of tenure, for example Crown tenants, occupiers of almshouses and tenants of fully mutual housing co-operatives.